USGS-WiM/nawqa-decadal-v2/README.md

 This project is licensed under the Creative Commons CC0 1.0 Universal License - see the [LICENSE.md](LICENSE.md) file for details

-## Citation
+## Suggested Citation
 In the spirit of open source, please cite any re-use of the source code stored in this repository.
 Below is the suggested citation:

-`This project contains code produced by the Web Informatics and Mapping (WIM) team at the United States Geological Survey (USGS).
+`This project contains code produced by the Web Informatics and Mapping (WiM) team at the United States Geological Survey (USGS).
 As a work of the United States Government, this project is in the public domain within the United States. https://wim.usgs.gov`

 ## About WIM
 * This project authored by the [USGS WIM team](https://wim.usgs.gov)